Maréchaussée: Provostal tribunals

 The tribunals were seated at the marble table in the Palais de Justice in Paris during the late 14th century under Charles V in part through his June 1373 edict.
 After the betrayal of Constable Louis, Count of Saint-Pol in 1475, then-king Louis XI removed the oft-vacant post of Constable from the head of the constabulary and moved the resolution of points of honor to the Court of Marshals.
 Sometime thereafter, the courts merged under the name of Constabulary and Marshalcy Tribunal, which name was retained even after the post of Constable was abolished in 1627.
 In this new court, the marshals rendered sentences alone.

-The provosts' ambit expanded to include policing vagabonds and rendering justice in the provinces.
+By this period, the provosts were charged primarily with policing vagrants and administering justice in the provinces, with appeals falling to the Marshals and, ultimately, to the Constable.
 Their decisions could be appealed to the marshals and the Constable.
 In the 14th century, only one marshal and marshal's provost existed until around 1357, when war and unrest began to increase their numbers through the 15th century.
 Six provosts of marshals and up to 300 archers for the marshals and Constable would be recorded by the start of the reign of King Francis I in the early 16th century.